InfusionBot/docs/self-hosting.md

 *Important!*
 **By selfhosting the bot will you agree to the following terms:**
 - You follow the [LGPL-v2.1-License][license] of the bot.
-    - This means that you give credit to the original author (Welcome-bot team) and won't claim this code as your own.
+    - This means that you give credit to the original author (Welcome-bot team & contributors) and won't claim this code as your own.
 - You aknowledge and agree that you won't receive any support for your self-hosted bot.

 ## Requirements